 pbb Group principally uses a model-based approach for determining the amount of expected credit losses.
-Regulatory risk parameters (probability of default/PD, loss given default/LGD) and contract information, for example the contractually agreed cash flows, are used as a basis for determining the amount of credit losses of the stage 1 and stage 2 financial instruments.
+Regulatory risk parameters (probability of default/PD, loss given default/LGD) and contract information, for example the contractually agreed cash flows, are used as a basis for determining the amount of credit loss-es of the stage 1 and stage 2 financial instruments.
 The exposure size results from the comparison of the contractually agreed cash flows and the expected cash flows.
 The risk parameters listed above are linked to the exposure size to determine the expected losses.
 In addition expectations about prepayments (so called prepayment rates), expected prolongations of loans (so called prolongation rates) and expected drawings of undrawn parts of a commitment (so called credit conversion factor/CCF) are considered in the expected cash flows.
 The risk parameter PD is determined for each borrower with the aid of customer specific rating methods.
-Several customer specific risk factor for example the debt ratio, return indicators and similar quantitative indicators are input factors of the rating methods.
-The risk parameter LGD is determined with the aid of specific LGD models in which especially expected recovery ratios from the disposal of collaterals or other parts of the asset, the transaction specific ratio of current collaterals and the current book value of the loan as well as the expected time till receipt of payments are material input factors.
-These PD rating methods and LGD models are also methods which pbb Group uses as a standard approach for risk assessment and risk controlling.
+Several customer specific risk factors for example the debt ratio, return indicators and similar quantitative indicators are input factors of the rating methods.
+The risk parameter LGD is determined with the aid of specific LGD models in which especially expected recovery ratios from the disposal of collaterals or other parts of the asset, the transaction specific ratio of current collaterals and the book value of the loan as well as the expected time till receipt of payments are material input factors.
+These PD rating methods and LGD models are also methods which pbb Group uses as an approach for risk assessment and risk controlling.

 The regulatory risk parameters are transformed adequately so that the requirements of IFRS 9 are fulfilled.
-These include the deduction of conservative adjustments which are used for regulatory purposes, the consideration of macro-economic factors for the purpose of the so called point in time transformation and the transition from the regulatory discount rate to the effective interest rate required by IFRS 9.
+These include the deduction of conservative adjustments which are used for regulatory purposes, the con-sideration of macro-economic factors for the purpose of the so called point in time transformation and the transition from the regulatory discount rate to the effective interest rate required by IFRS 9.
 Particularly the transformations ensure that the risk parameters are unbiased.
-Historic data about rating migration together with forecasts of macro-economic developments (for example the economic growth per country and - for real estate financings - the development of collateral market values differentiated by object types and regions) are used for the determination of multi-year probabilities of default.
-For this information according to the type of customer are used. pbb Group forecasts relevant indicators for example market value developments or the economic growth on the basis of internal analyses and externally available data.
+Historic data about rating migration together with forecasts of macro-economic developments (for example the unemployment rate, the economic growth per country and - for real estate financings - the development of collateral market values differentiated by object types and regions) are used for the determination of multi-year probabilities of default.
+For this information according to the type of customer are used. pbb Group forecasts relevant indicators for example the unemployment rate, market value developments or the economic growth on the basis of internal analyses and externally available data.
 Possible non-linearity effects are considered in the determination of the expected credit loss.
-The interest income is calculated by applying the effective interest rate to the gross book value (book value before risk provision) of the financial asset pbb Group uses forecasts of the gross domestic product (GDP) of the International Monetary Fund (IMF) for the determination of point in time probabilities of default.
-For deals of the impairment stage 1 only the GDP for the year 2020 is used.
-The IMF forecasts until the year 2024 are used for deals of the impairment stage 2.
-Starting from the year 2025 a convergence to the long-term GDP average is modelled.
+The interest income is calculated by applying the effective interest rate on the financial asset, therefore on the gross book value (book value before risk provision).